OliverFaust/DISCO_L475VG_IOT01A_Thingspeak/README.md

 Functionality:
 Connect DISCO_L475VG_IOT01A to Thingspeak via WiFi.
-Transfer: Temperature, Humidity, and Pressure to Thingspeak.
+Transfer: Temperature, Humidity, and Pressure to a Thingspeak channel.

 Setup:
 - Setup a Thingspeak channel with 3 fields.